 - It is a platform-independent tool.

-- On Linux/Unix, JMeter can be invoked by clicking on the JMeter shell script.
+- JMeter can be invoked by using the Shell script/JMeter.bat

 - It has full Swing and lightweight component support (precompiled JAR uses packages javax.swing.* ).